karadogankaan/nanosecond_cpu_usage_plotter/README.md

 # Purpose
 The purpose of this program is to measure the utime (user time) and stime (system time) values of the desired application every 1 microsecond, in line with the specified time (often 10 seconds).
-It keeps these values ​​in a CSV file and outputs an SVG file (graphic) after the specified time.
+It keeps these values in a CSV file and outputs an SVG file (graphic) after the specified time.

 # Build
 Steps to build this program: